Poohing the Guggenheim

 After the visit we continued north until we reached the Bay of Biscay.
 Then we headed east along the ocean stopping at a small beach Ali had recommended.

-And then I drove us to a small seaside village and we stopped for lunch.
+And then I dIMG_1876rove us to a small seaside village and we stopped for lunch.
 Here are some pictures.
 Insert pictures and explain We made the mistake of ordering wine without telling them that we wanted a glass each of wine so we received a full bottle.
 To wash the calamari and ham down with.
 Bad english grammar, but you get the idea.
 Just what the Rayman needed.
 Wine on top of drugs.
 And then the owner of the place liked us so much, he treated us to an after lunch liquor.
 Below is a picture of “Juan, the jamon slicer”.
 He made quite a production of plying his trade.
 We feasted on jamon and calamari.
 Yummy.

 Oh, my.
 Well, no sooner had I started driving us back to the main highway, Rayman was fast asleep.
 And so it was just me and Glenda, alone.
 And Glenda was driving me crazy.
 She kept saying to turn left but if I did, I would have driven us into a ditch or worse.
 She kept recalculating.
 At one point I woke up Rayman when I yelled at Glenda to shut up.
 He promptly “passed out” again when he discovered nothing was “seriously” wrong.
 But yet, everything was wrong.
 I was tired.
 Without assistance from him it was a real chore to find my way.
 Before we left the museum, Rayman stated that he wanted to go to Santander to spend the night.
 So, here I am with Glenda and a comatose husband trying to find a hotel by myself.
 Well, I was at the end of my rope.
 So, I pulled into a hotel and beseeched the “laid back spouse” of mine to go in and see if they had a room.
 They didn’t.
 It was Friday.
 So, I kept driving in circles.
 This city had a roundabout about every 50 yards.
 And Glenda kept barking at me to “enter the roundabout and take the second exit” which I would dutifully do …only for her to “recalculate”.
 Really, people.
 Glenda was as out of it as the Rayman was.
 Only different.
 So, I pulled over and activated my phone and searched for a hotel on Orbitz.
 It became apparent that the city of Bilbou, down the road about 40 km, was a better choice and so I tried to book a room.
 But I had all kinds of trouble.
 So, I shut off the phone and decided I would try to find our way back to the freeway and find that Holiday Inn Express that I briefly saw on Orbitz.
 Well, that led me to figure out once back on the freeway that their freeway signs had a picture of a cot and that meant there were hotels.
 So, I took an off ramp heading away from the beach onto another 4 lane road and when I saw a sign with a cot, I exited the freeway and found myself in a small town by the name of Limp????
 I took the first roundabout and drove down the lane long enough to realize there were no hotels in that direction.
 Went back to the roundabout and went the other direction.
 It too looked hopeless.
 And then…miracle of miracles…we ran into a parador.
 I was exhausted.
 Rayman was half awake.
 And Glenda was still on the fritz.
 The parador was a sight for sore eyes.
 And that’s where we spent the night.